chrisy/ptptest/README.md

 Python packages:

-> pip install argparse dpkt eventlet IPy urwid pystun
+> pip install argparse dpkt eventlet IPy urwid pystun bson

-Pip doesn't always want to install dpkt, but dpkt-fix seems to install, and work, fine.
+Pip doesn't always want to install `dpkt`, but `dpkt-fix` seems to install, and work, fine.

 On Windows, if you are not using Cygwin, you may also need:

 > pip install cursesw

-## Packaged depdendencies
+## Packaged dependencies

 If you are using a system that has packages, you could probably use these commands to install the required packages.

-However, `pystun` may be esoteric enough to not be packaged.
-To work around this, it's available as a sub-module in the Git repository.
-To fetch it, use `git submodule init && git submodule update`.
+However, `pystun` and `bson` may be esoteric enough to not be packaged.
+To ork around this, they are available as sub-modules in the Git repository.
+To fetch them, use `git submodule init && git submodule update`.

 ### Ubuntu